turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 _Example solution:_ `2 > 3`

 - Find 12 divided by 3
-- Find the reminder when 12 is divided by 5
+- Find the remainder when 12 is divided by 5
 - Combine the strings "hello" and "world" and "!"
 - Check if "4" is the exact same thing as 4
 - Write a variable age and assign to a number.
 Check if the age is greater than 21 but less than 65.